cnumr/best-practices/chapters/BP_001_en.md

 application is in terms of functionality, the easier it will be to use.
 So it is interesting to reduce the functional coverage of the application as much as possible, by centering it on the essential user's needs.

-Detecting a non-essential functionality is possible when analyzing the expression of need.
+Detecting a non-essential functionality is possible when analyzing the expression of the need.
 The MoSCoW method, workshops, wireframes or prototypes with user tests make it possible to verify the usefulness of a feature prior to its development.

 ### Exemples